diamond264/personal-webpage/content/home/about.md

 <div class="bio">
 <div class="bio_contents">
 I am a Ph.D. student in <a class="text" href="https://nmsl.kaist.ac.kr/">Networking & Mobile Systems Lab</a> at <a class="text" href="https://www.kaist.ac.kr/en/">Korea Advanced Institute of Science and Technology (KAIST)</a>, advised by Professor <a class="text" href="https://sites.google.com/site/wewantsj/">Sung-Ju Lee</a>.
-My research interest is in Mobile Sensing and Machine Learning.
+I'm interested in exploring how Machine Learning technologies can be applied to Mobile Computing applications in order to solve real-world problems in a more efficient and effective manner.

 <hr />
 <a href=".">{{< icon name="file" pack="fas" >}} CV</a><span class="tab">&#9;</span>